 The Canon Marketing Japan Group is exposed to the risk of incurring unpredictable bad debt expenses due to a large number of transactions requiring payment collection after providing products and services.
 Therefore, the Group uses credit information from external credit agencies and other data to implement thorough credit management and takes measures such as factoring to hedge the risk.
 The Group also individually allocates an allowance for doubtful accounts depending on the status of receivable collection to hedge the risk of future bad debts.
 If, however, the Group suffers a large amount of uncollectible receivables due to an unexpected event, its financial performance and condition may be adversely affected.

-Canon Marketing Japan Inc. is a subsidiary of Canon Inc. (its voting rights ratio was 58.5% as of December 31, 2019) and holds exclusive rights to sell in Japan all products (excluding semiconductor exposure devices, liquid crystal substrate exposure devices and medical equipment) manufactured under the Canon brand by Canon Inc. The volume of purchase from Canon Inc. in the fiscal year under review totaled 182,019 million yen, which comprises 54.8% of the total purchase made by Canon Marketing Japan Inc.
+Canon Marketing Japan Inc. is a subsidiary of Canon Inc. (its voting rights ratio was 58.5% as of December 31, 2020) and holds exclusive rights to sell in Japan all products (excluding semiconductor exposure devices, liquid crystal substrate exposure devices and medical equipment) manufactured under the Canon brand by Canon Inc. Purchases from Canon Inc. still accounted for a large portion of total purchases made by the Company in the consolidated fiscal year under review.

 Due to this condition, any substantial change in the management policies, business development, and other aspects of Canon Inc. may considerably affect business activities, the financial performance and condition of the Canon Marketing Japan Group.
 Moreover, if the advantage of Canon products in related industries cannot be maintained for any reason, the Group’s financial position may be adversely affected.